The 7 Greatest Desktop Environments and Window Managers of All Time

 1. i3

-Tiling window managers had been a thing for a while before i3, but i3 made them a thing for a while. . i3 was so good I remember there being a mini Cambrian explosion of software specifically designed to work with i3: launchers like rofi, bars like polybar, notification daemons like dunst, that themselves were forked time and time again.
-Now there’s a massive global hanover passing over the last 50 years… nevermind.
+Tiling window managers had been a thing for a while before i3, but i3 made them a thing for a reason. . i3 was so good I remember there being a mini Cambrian explosion of software specifically designed to work with i3: launchers like rofi, bars like polybar, notification daemons like dunst, that themselves were forked time and time again.
+Now there’s a massive ecosystem around WMs like Hyprland where the craziest motherfuckers on 4 wheels make their daily commute.

 i3 really did have a massive influence on how people think of alternative window managers on Linux and helped make the new crop of them possible.